oisdk/site/posts/2015-08-11-swift-trie.markdown

 A Trie is a prefix tree.
 It's another recursive data structure: each Trie contains other children Tries, identifiable by their prefixes.

 It's a bit of a hipster data structure, not very widely used, but it's got some useful applications.
-It's got set-like operations, with insertion and searching each at $O(n)$, where *n* is the length of the sequence being searched for.
+It's got set-like operations, with insertion and searching each at $O(n)$, where $n$ is the length of the sequence being searched for.
 A Set is the only way to go for hashable, unordered elements.
 But, if you've got *sequences* of hashable elements, a Trie might be for you. (one thing to note is that Sets are hashable themselves, so if the sequences you want to store are unordered, a Set of Sets is more applicable)

 ![A trie for keys](https://upload.wikimedia.org/wikipedia/commons/thumb/b/be/Trie_example.svg/1092px-Trie_example.svg.png)